sumantkataria/Pluralsight-notes/ReactJS.md

 5. Pure Components(rpce for pure) - implements shouldComponentUpdate with shallow props & state comparison.
     - Means it compares prevState with currentState/prevPros with currentProps & only renders when it's modified.
     - Helps in performance boost in certain scenarios.
+    - Pure components defined as function will always re-render.
 6. Pure functions are the functions whose returned values solely depends on their arguments.
 They do not have any side effects.
 7. Impure
 8. Stateful vs Stateless components